Mazid2003/2048-game-using-python/README.md

 This 2048 Game is a great example of Python game development using Tkinter.
 It helps in understanding GUI development, event handling, and logic building in Python.

+**🤝 Contributing**

+Feel free to fork the repo and improve the game with new features or optimizations.
+Pull requests are welcome!

+and also submit PRs, and give your feedback! 🔥💡

+**📜 License**

+This project is open-source and available under the MIT License.

+🚀 Get ready to jump, dodge, and set a high score in Bounce Rush! 🎮